Developer Email Is Technical Documentation, Not Marketing

 In developer-first SaaS, the activation moment is the first successful API call.
 Everything before that is friction.
 Everything after that is momentum.
 Your onboarding email sequence should be laser-focused on removing the obstacles between signup and that first API call.

 That means sending the API key immediately, not after a verification flow.
 It means including a copy-paste curl command, not a link to a getting-started page.
 It means sending a code example in their preferred language on day one, not a product overview video.
-Speed to first API call is the only metric that matters in developer onboarding.
+Speed to first API call is the metric that matters most in developer onboarding.

 Changelogs Are Your Most Opened Email